noaa-onms/cinms/modals/_captions.md

 ## Figure Ux.Rocky.MARINe.Ochre-Stars.

-The average number of ochre stars counted each year during 30-minute searches at monitoring sites at each of the five islands in Channel Islands National Marine Sanctuary by the [Multi-Agency Rocky Intertidal Network](http://pacificrockyintertidal.org) (MARINe).
+Average number of ochre stars (*Pisaster ochraceus*) counted during 30-minute searches at monitoring sites at each of the five islands in Channel Islands National Marine Sanctuary from 1999–2014.
+The bar at the bottom of the figure can be used to zoom in to specific dates, using the small slider buttons on either edge of the bar.
+Sea star wasting syndrome caused a massive die off of ochre stars in later 2013-2014.
+Prior to 2014, most locations had more than 100 sea stars counted during 30-minute searches.
+After 2014, the majority of sites have had less than ten per search.
+Surveys conducted by [Channel Islands National Park](https://www.nps.gov/chis/index.htm).

 ### Details